tfatykhov/WinkRedNode/Flows/HoneyLyric/README.md

 ### 2.7)Responce from access code request
 <img src='images/response.jpg'/>

-highlight the Responce Location: URL and goto the URL Link.
+Highlight the Responce Location: URL and goto the URL Link.
 This will take you to the Lyric Authorization page.
 <img src='images/goto.jpg'/>

 ### 2.8)Log On and Allow access